Magenta, Lombardy: History

 Magenta was probably a settlement of the Insubres, a Celtic tribe, who founded it around the 5th century BC.
 The area was conquered by the Romans in 222 BC.
-The name is traditionally connected to castrum Maxentiae, meaning "castle of Maxentius".
+The name is traditionally connected to Castra Maxentia (lit. 'the camp named Maxentia'), referring to the emperor Maxentius.
+(Note: Compare Castra Regina for a similar appositional use of a proper noun with castra.)
 After the fall of the Western Roman Empire, it was ruled by the Lombards.
 The Celtic origins of Magenta are proved by some important archeological finds, especially in the area where now the Institute of Canossian Mothers stands; there was a Celtic necropolis in ancient times.
 Objects, jewelry and weapons were found here.

 In the Middle Ages, it was destroyed twice, in 1162 by Frederick Barbarossa and in 1356 by the troops opposing the Visconti rule of Milan.
 In 1310, according to a legend, the emperor Henry VII was stopped here by a snowstorm during his march to Milan.
 In 1398 Gian Galeazzo Visconti donated the town territories to the monks of the Certosa di Pavia.

 On June 4, 1859, it was the site of an important battle of the Second War of Italian Independence.
 The Franco-Piedmontese victory in the fight gave them the chance to conquer Austrian Lombardy.

 Magenta received the honorary title of city with a presidential decree on May 25, 1947.